 Hugh T. Farley, Republican - Conservative - Independence, was born in Watertown, New York.
 He grew up in Indian Lake in Hamilton County and graduated from high school in Watertown.
-Senator Farley received his Juris Doctor degree from the American University School of Law in Washington, D.C.
-He also holds a Bachelor of Science with honors from the University at Albany, and is a graduate of Mohawk Valley Community College, which honored him with its Alumni Merit Award.
+Senator Farley received a Bachelor of Science with honors from the University at Albany, and is a graduate of Mohawk Valley Community College, which honored him with its Alumni Merit Award.
+He obtained a Juris Doctor degree from the American University School of Law in Washington, D.C.

 Senator Farley served in the U.S. Army in Germany.
 He taught high school in Syracuse and in Maryland.
 In 1965, Dr. Farley was appointed to the faculty of the School of Business of the University at Albany where he advanced to Full Professor and Law Area Coordinator.
 In 2000, he was named Professor Emeritus of Business Law.
-He was nominated several times for the Outstanding Teacher Award at that institution.
+He was nominated several times for the Outstanding Teacher Award at that institution, and was Past President of the Northeastern Business Law Association.
 In 1983, Dr. Farley received the University Distinguished Service Medal in recognition of his service to the University and to public higher education.

 First elected to public office in 1970, Senator Farley served as a Councilmember and, later, Town Council Majority Leader, in the Town of Niskayuna.
 In his first run for State office, he soundly defeated an incumbent in the race for State Senate in 1976, and has been subsequently reelected every two years with overwhelming margins.